Answered! Jump to accepted answer.

 Why are quelqu'un, quelqu'une, quelques-uns, quelques-unes left out?
 These indefinite pronouns are more natural IMO than certain, certains, certaine, certaines and mean the same thing.
 In both cases you carve out a subset of individuals w/o further identification.
 Per robert online certain is a synonym.
 Here is modern and absolute meaning of QUELQU'UN..........

-This relates to:Certain(e)s d'entre eux/elles = Some of them (indefinite pronouns) -
+This question relates to:French lesson "Certain(e)s d'entre eux/elles = Some of them (indefinite pronouns)"

 Kwiziq language super star